cscsCSCScscs/pyodbc/Data-Types.md

 | timestamp | SQL_TIMESTAMP | datetime.datetime |

 1. The encoding and the Python type can be changed using Connect.setdecoding.
 See the [Unicode page](Unicode).
+2. The default is `unicode`.
+Setting pyodbc.native_uuid to True will cause them to be returned as UUID.uuid objects.

 Note that these are pyodbc 4.x data types.
 Earlier versions returned `str` objects for SQL_CHAR buffers and performed no decoding.
 SQL_WCHAR buffers were assumed to be UCS-2.